Data-Advantage/vibestack/example/launchweek-ai/product-requirements.md

 - **AI Worker Infrastructure** - Reliable processing of AI tasks
 - **Status Updates** - Real-time feedback during processing
 - **Free/Pro Tier Implementation** - Using Stripe Customer Portal
+- **Document Evolution Visualization** - Full implementation of real-time document updates with visual indicators
+- **Iterative Feedback System** - Implementation of checkpoint reviews and guided refinement
+- **Interactive Progress Dashboard** - Enhanced visualization of progress through the framework

 **Justification:** These features complete the end-to-end user journey and enable monetization.
 They build upon the foundation established in the working prototype but add the capabilities needed for a marketable product.
+The document evolution, feedback system, and interactive progress tracking are essential for providing users with the guided experience that differentiates our platform.

 #### 7.1.3 Deferred to Post-MVP
 - **Advanced Deployment Integration** - Initially simplified to instructions